danuker/yield-or-die/README.md

 # Installation

 You need Kivy, Buildozer, and JDK 8.

 - Install OS dependencies first
 - For Arch Linux these are:
     - `sudo pacman -Syu sdl2 sdl2_image sdl2_mixer sdl2_ttf`

 - Then Python dependencies; rebuilds Kivy because of audio bug in Pip binary
     - `pip install -r requirements.txt`

+After you install the dependencies, you can run using:

+`python main.py`

+But the project is more fun on a mobile phone.
+Read further.

 ## You need JDK 8

+Android requires JDK.

 Since Oracle [changed its license](https://www.oracle.com/java/technologies/javase-jdk8-downloads.html) for newer versions of `openjdk-8-jdk`,
-I point anyone interested to an alternate implementation of JDK 8, which got me past this error:
+I point anyone interested to an alternate implementation of JDK 8, which got me past an error:

 [AdoptOpenJDK](https://adoptopenjdk.net/installation.html)